 In our final unit, we will read and think about the future of education.
 What does it look like?
 What could it look like?
 What should it look like?
 How may we use what we learn to speculate what the future may look like, and prepare ourselves, our organizations, our students, and our society for it?
 How may we describe it, so that we can influence it?
-Watch my introductory video below.
+Watch George’s introductory video below.
 If you can’t see a video embedded below, view it on YouTube.
 If you are wondering who George is, be sure to watch the Course Welcome video or read the transcript here.

 Learning Activities and Assignments